-Just as the luster of a pearl seems to change with the shifting light of day, so has Pearl Harbor changed in the shifting light of history.
+\What was Pearl Harbor like before 1941?
 This remarkable port, home to the great US Pacific Fleet, has been called "majestic," one of the greatest harbors in the Pacific.
-In fact, it's long been the envy of every nation that has tried to control it.
-The sheltered blue-green oasis glitters with scenic, historic and strategic importance -- importance that predates the attack that drew the United States into World War II.
-Long before the morning of December 7, 1941, Pearl Harbor had been captivating people with its dramatic beauty and provocative history.
+In fact, it's long been the envy of every nation that was tried to control it.
+The sheltered blue-green o asis glitters with scenic, historic, and strategic importance - importance that predates the attack that drew the United States into World War II.
+Long before the morning of December 7, 1941, Pearl Harbor had been captivation people with its dramatic beauty and provocative history.